Aquat1c/EFZRichPresence/README.md

 ### Linux / Proton

+PLEASE KEEP IN MIND THAT THIS WASN'T TESTED

 Windows games under Wine/Proton can’t talk to the native Linux Discord UNIX socket directly.
 Use a tiny bridge to relay Windows named pipes to the Linux Discord socket:

 - Bridge: https://github.com/hitomi-team/discord-ipc-bridge (fork of wine-discord-ipc-bridge)